-Rolph Gobits is a London-based photographer who was born in The Hague and grew up in Amsterdam.
+Rolph Gobits was born in The Hague and grew up in Amsterdam; he was based in the UK from 1967 until 2021, when he returned to the Netherlands.
 As a young boy, he became very interested in photography and saved up to buy his first 35mm camera.
 In 1967, when he moved to England for language studies at a college in Bournemouth, Gobits discovered the local art college and soon applied with a portfolio of his photographs he had sent from Holland.
 After four years studying photography at the Arts Institute of Bournemouth, Gobits went on to study at the Royal College of Art, London, in 1971.
 After completing his MA in Photography at the RCA, Gobits received commissions immediately, working for magazines such as NOVA, Cosmopolitan, The Daily Telegraph Magazine, The Guardian and The Observer Magazine among many others.
 Gobits produced a series of memorable portraits for Management Today magazine, working for renowned art director, Roland Schenk.

 Gobits’ extensive editorial and advertising career began with his stylish campaign in 1973 for the department store, BIBA.
 Many other advertising campaigns followed for companies including Benson & Hedges, Mercedes-Benz, American Express, IBM, The Ritz Carlton, Sotheby’s, and Gucci.